nickchase/k0s/docs/k0s-in-docker.md

 ## Use Docker Compose (alternative)

-If you are running Infrastructure as Code, as an alternative you can run k0s using Docker Compose:
+If you are running Infrastructure as Code, as an alternative you can run k0s using Docker Compose.
+Add the following to your `compose.yaml` file:

 ```yaml
 version: "3.9"